 - Where you are on Carers Allowance and live with the person you are caring for, a Carers Allowance Confirmation Form completed and stamped by DEASP

 Please submit your application form and supporting details by post or email to:

 Send your application to email@example.com.

 Sustainable Energy Authority of Ireland

 Who decides what works will be carried out on my home?

-If you are eligible for the Warmer Homes Sheme, we will get in touch to let you know.
+If you are eligible, we will get in touch to let you know.
 An SEAI surveyor will complete a full survey of your home to gather information.
 They will then recommend what upgrades are best for your home and available to you under the scheme.
 The survey will take between one and two hours.
 During this time, the surveyor will carry out the below steps.